 Using a link to create a tailwater condition allows inflowing ponds to adjust their discharge in response to the water surface elevation of the link.
 If the WSE elevation of the link exceeds the WSE of the pond, a reverse-head warning will be issued.
 However, water will not automatically flow from the link to the pond.
 The HydroCAD model will only allow flow in the direction of the outflow arrow, as if a one-way valve were present.

 Starting with HydroCAD 9.1, you can select a specific rainfall event for which the tabular tailwater will be used.
 Otherwise, the tailwater will be generated regardless of the event selection.
+Starting with HydroCAD 10.0 build 17, a link can also be used to define a different tailwater table for each event.
 Click the Help button for full details.